About Truman Scholarship

 - Application Process

-October 1 UNM Preliminary Application Due October 18 UNM Finalists Announced October UNM Finalists Interview Early November UNM Nominees Announced December 1 First Draft Due & Confirmation of Recommenders January 28 All supporting documents (rec letters & transcripts) Early February Truman Application Due Late February Truman Finalist Announced Mid April Scholars Announced
+October 1 UNM Preliminary Application Due Late October UNM Finalists Announced Late October UNM Finalists Interview Early November UNM Nominees Announced Early December First Draft Due & Confirmation of Recommenders Late January All supporting documents (rec letters & transcripts) Early February Truman Application Due Late February Truman Finalist Announced Mid April Scholars Announced